cwooz/myDemo/README.md

-# MyDemo API Assesment 💾
+# MyDemo API Assessment 💾

 Simple RESTful API built with ASP.NET Core 3.1 to show how to create RESTful services using a decoupled, maintainable architecture.